-Join Alan Simon for an in-depth discussion in this video Understanding prescriptive analytics, part of Foundations of Business Analytics: Prescriptive Analytics.
+Join Alan Simon for an in-depth discussion in this video Understanding prescriptive analytics, part of Business Analytics: Prescriptive Analytics.

 - The primary reason that organizations of all sizes and all industries are collectively investing billions of dollars today in analytics is a rather simple one.
 They recognize the importance of objectively driving decisions and actions by real data, not just highly subjective experience and intuition.
 Today's analytics are actually the culmination of more than 30 years of steadily advancing core technology and software products as well as how we bring those technologies and products together to build increasingly sophisticated systems.